How are your savings? Is your financial house in order? Do you feel like you are keeping up with the Joneses?

 The Problem with the “Average” Net Worth

 However, using net worth for financial comparisons is not without its problems.
-Based on the 2016 Survey of Consumer Finances (the 2019 data will be out in later this year!), the average net worth for all U.S. households is $689,500.
+Based on the 2019 Survey of Consumer Finances (this is the most recent data, released September 2020), the average net worth for all U.S. households is $746,821.

 However, this average statistic is heavily skewed by outliers (i.e. the superrich).